 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Library's basic financial statements.
-The accompanying supplementary information and other information, including the combining fund financial statements, budgetary schedules and statistical section as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying other information, including the statistical section as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.